ellabuysse/RecipeMatchApp/README.md

 ## Overview
 ### Description
 YesPeas is a recipe swiping app that provides users with inspiration and ideas for recipes.
-Users can input preferences such as meal type and diet, search for specific recipes, and view saved recipes on their profile.
+Users can input preferences such as meal type, diet, and cuisine and swipe endlessly through recipes.
+Users can search for specific recipes, view recipe details, and view saved and liked recipes on their profile.
 Ultimately, users are able to discover new recipes quickly and in a fun and engaging way.

 ### App Evaluation